xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/broker/MisbehaviorStorage.md

 The `list` method returns a vector of `Peer` objects representing all the peers currently stored in the storage.

-This trait is used in the larger Alephium project to manage misbehavior of peers in the network.
+This trait is used in the larger Oxygenium project to manage misbehavior of peers in the network.
 It allows for the storage and retrieval of information related to penalties and bans, which can be used to prevent malicious behavior and maintain the integrity of the network.
 For example, if a peer is found to be misbehaving, it can be given a penalty that will prevent it from participating in the network for a certain amount of time.
 If the peer continues to misbehave, it can be banned from the network altogether.
 The `MisbehaviorStorage` trait provides a way to manage these penalties and bans in a centralized and consistent manner.
 ## Questions:
  1. What is the purpose of the `MisbehaviorStorage` trait?
 - The `MisbehaviorStorage` trait defines a set of methods for storing and managing misbehavior status of network peers.